There are some situations under which spousal support can be granted by the court.

 Factors that can be used to document this need include:

 If the court accepts a request for spousal support, the judge will review the individual circumstances of both spouses.
-Our firm can examine your situation and provide guidance on what level of support may be approved.
+Our divorce firm can examine your situation and provide guidance on what level of support may be approved.

 If your circumstances change after the divorce is finalized, we can assist you with a request for a modification to the spousal support order.